brainly/frontend-tools-configs/docs/index.md

 ### Using `ref`s
 Do not use `ref` to access a Component instance - we want to keep our components API as clean and closed as possible.

-It's ok to use `ref` for accessing a DOM elements:
+It's OK to use `ref` for accessing DOM elements:

 Good:
 ```js